puppetlabs/puppet-docs/source/puppet/3.7/reference/environments_configuring.markdown

 This setting can be overridden per-environment in [environment.conf][], but most users should avoid doing that.

 > **Note:** We don't recommend using any value other than `0` or `unlimited`, since most Puppet masters use a pool of Ruby interpreters which all have their own cache timers.
 When these timers drift out of sync, agents can be served inconsistent catalogs.
+To avoid that inconsistency, you have to refresh your Puppet master when deploying anyway, which means there's no benefit to not using `unlimited`.